-If you find it difficult to obtain a good result while using your mobile telephone, your Hearing Care Professional should be able to give you advice on available accessories to enhance listening capabilities.
+If you find it difficult to obtain a good result while using your mobile telephone, ask your Hearing Care Professional for more information regarding the Oticon ConnectLine system and other available accessories.

 Use your hearing instruments all day long

 The best way to ensure better hearing is to practice listening until you can wear your hearing instruments comfortably all day.
 In most cases, you will not get the full benefit of the hearing instruments if you use them infrequently.